LaraPire/laravel-slugable/README.md

 - No external dependencies

-- Support for Persian and Arabic languages for slug translation
+- Support for Persian and Arabic Numbers to slug

 # Installation